Make your home look clean (even when it’s not)

 Coffee table & couch: Fluff those pillows, fold the throw, ditch the mugs.
 Your living room just exhaled.

 Half-done tasks have big messy energy.
 Good news?
-Finishing them takes less than five minutes.
+They’re usually 90% done.

-Everything has a home.
-That’s the secret sauce.
-If it has a spot, it gets put away faster.
+If it has a home, it gets put away faster.
+Period.

 Do you stash clutter in the oven?
-Toss everything into a tote bag when guests are on the way?
+Toss it all in a tote bag before guests arrive?

-Drop your best tip—we’re swapping secrets in the comments.
+Drop your best trick—we’re swapping secrets in the comments 👇

 I swear by the catch-all basket(s) for the toys my kids move around the house.
 When it gets full, I move it down to the room it belongs and put things away.